arunav-bhattacharya/learning-kotlin/README.md

     ```

   - The delegate at the far right in `Manager` class declaration is a parameter and not a property.
 It is taking a parameter `staff` and assigning it to a member named `staff` (like, `this.staff=staff`).
 So there are two references to the given object - _**one held inside the class as backing field**_ and _**one held for the purpose of delegation**_.
 When we changed the property `staff` to an instance of `KotlinProgrammer`, though, we only modified the field, but not the reference to the delegate.
   - When we replaced the property `staff` with `KotlinProgrammer`, the originally assigned `JavaProgrammer` is no longer attached to the object as its property.
-But it can be garbage collected as well because the delegate holds on it. _Thus a delegate's lifetime is same as object's lifetime_, though properties may come and go.
+But it can't be garbage collected as well because the delegate holds on it. _Thus a delegate's lifetime is same as object's lifetime_, though properties may come and go.

 ### 8.e.
 Delegating variables & properties